CAT-LLM: Style-enhanced Large Language Models with Text Style Definition for Chinese Article-style Transfer: Experiment

-Regarding content preservation, CAT-LLM has also achieved competitive results in the article-style transfer of various LLMs.
-In the transfer experiment of directly reading articles with LLMs, we find the problem of introducing a large number of unrelated words, indicating that LLMs may be prone to hallucinations when dealing with complex problems.
-It is worth noting that the combination of our CAT-LLM also outperforms the Role-play+GPT-3.5-turbo, indicating that the proposed TSD module can develop the enormous potential of LLMs in article-style transfer.
+With regard to content preservation, CAT-LLM has also achieved competitive results in the style transfer of various LLMs.
+In the experiment of directly reading articles with LLMs, we find the problem of introducing a large number of unrelated words, indicating that LLMs may be prone to hallucinations when dealing with complex problems.
+It is worth noting that the combination of our CAT-LLM also outperforms the Role-play+GPT-3.5-Turbo, indicating that the proposed TSD module can develop the enormous potential of LLMs in article-style transfer.
+The effectiveness of CAT-LLM in maintaining high content preservation is particularly evident across different datasets.
+For example, in the case of ``Wikipadia'' dataset, CAT+GPT-3.5-Turbo achieves a remarkable BERT-F1 score of 92.72\%, significantly higher than other models such as Role-play+GPT-3.5-Turbo, which scores 89.60\%.
+This indicates that while Role-play models focus on mimicking specific styles, they may sacrifice content accuracy, whereas CAT-LLM maintains a better balance.
+Moreover, the experiments reveal that smaller models such as Style Transformer and RACoLN, although showing higher content preservation scores, tend to merely replicate input texts with minimal stylistic changes.
+For instance, in ``Fortress Besieged'', the Style Transformer achieves a content preservation BERT-F1 score of 96.69\%, but its transfer accuracy remains low, suggesting that it prioritizes content retention over stylistic fidelity.
+This further highlights the superiority of CAT-LLM, which not only preserves content but also effectively transforms style, achieving a more holistic transfer.
+Additionally, the hallucination problem observed in direct LLM applications underscores the necessity for mechanisms like the TSD module.
+By providing structured prompts and guidance, the TSD module helps mitigate the risk of generating irrelevant content, thereby enhancing the reliability of style transfer tasks.
+This capability is crucial for practical applications where maintaining the integrity and coherence of the original content is as important as achieving the desired stylistic transformation.